Skip to main content

 HRTK uses two execution paths depending on the test type:

-Tests that interact with the ECS store or world state are scheduled onto the world thread via world.execute().
-This ensures all ECS operations happen on the correct thread, respecting Hytale’s single-threaded-per-world model.
-The test runner awaits completion via a CompletableFuture with the configured timeout.
+Tests that interact with entities or world state run on the world thread - the same thread that processes the game loop.
+This ensures all entity operations happen safely.
+The test runner waits for completion with the configured timeout.

-Because world-bound tests run on the world thread, a test that blocks indefinitely would stall that world’s tick loop.
-The timeout mechanism (default 30 seconds) prevents this — if a test does not complete in time, it is marked TIMED_OUT and the runner moves on.
+Because world-bound tests run on the world thread, a test that hangs would stall the game loop.
+The timeout (default 30 seconds) prevents this - if a test does not finish in time, it is marked TIMED_OUT and the runner moves on.

 Crash Protection

 A core design goal of HRTK is that a test must never crash the server.
-The test executor wraps every invocation in a catch (Throwable) block — not just Exception, but Throwable.
+The test executor catches every possible error, not just regular exceptions.
 This catches:

-• StackOverflowError, OutOfMemoryError — JVM-level errors, reported as ERRORED
+• JVM-level errors (StackOverflowError, OutOfMemoryError) - severe issues, reported as ERRORED

 try {